-7. I further report that:

-- (i) The Board of Directors of the Company is duly constituted with proper balance of Non-Executive Directors and Independent Directors.
+- 3. I have also examined compliance with the applicable clauses of the following:- - (i) Secretarial Standards with respect to board and general meetings issued by the Institute of Company Secretaries of India; & - (ii) The Listing Agreements entered into by the Company with the Stock Exchanges. - 4.
+During the period under review the Company has generally complied with the provisions of the Acts, Rules, Regulations, Guidelines, Standards, etc. mentioned above. - 5.
+I further report that: - (i) The Board of Directors of the Company is duly constituted with proper balance of Non-Executive Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act; - (ii) Adequate notices were given to all directors to schedule the Board Meetings and Committee Meetings.
-Agenda and notes on agenda were sent in advance and further information and clarifications on the agenda items were provided for meaningful participation at the meetings; and - (iii) All decisions at the Board Meetings and Committee Meetings, as represented by the management, were taken unanimously. - 8.
-I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines, such as laws related to taxation, local laws applicable to the areas of operation of business and other laws generally applicable to the Company. - 9.
-I further report that, to the best of my understanding, the Company had not undertaken any event /action having a major bearing on the Company's affairs in pursuance of the laws, rules, regulations, guidelines, standards, etc. referred to above. - 10.
+Agenda and notes on agenda were sent in advance and further information and clarifications on the agenda items were provided for meaningful participation at the meetings; and - (iii) All decisions at the Board Meetings and Committee Meetings, as represented by the management, were taken unanimously. - 6.
+I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines, such as laws related to taxation, local laws applicable to the areas of operation of business and other laws generally applicable to the Company. - 7.
+I further report that, to the best of my understanding, the Company had not undertaken any event /action having a major bearing on the Company's affairs in pursuance of the laws, rules, regulations, guidelines, standards, etc. referred to above. - 8.
 This report is to be read with my letter of even date which is annexed as Appendix-I and forms an integral part of this report.

-P V SUBRAMANIAN

-Company Secretary in Whole-time Practice

-ACS No.: 4585 CoP.No.: 2077
+Place : Kolkata Date : August 12, 2016 P V SUBRAMANIAN Company Secretary in Whole-time Practice ACS No.: 4585 CP.No.: 2077

-Place: Kolkata

-Date: August 14, 2015
+Appendix-I

-Appendix-I (To the Secretarial Audit Report to the Members of Sahara Housingfina Corporation Limited for the financial year ended March 31, 2015)
+(To the Secretarial Audit Report to the Members of Sahara Housingfina Corporation Limited for the financial year ended March 31, 2016)

-To,

-The Members,

-Sahara Housingfina Corporation Limited.
+To, The Members, Sahara Housingfina Corporation Limited.

-My Secretarial Audit Report for the financial year ended March 31, 2015 of even date is to be read along with this letter.
+My Secretarial Audit Report for the financial year ended March 31, 2016 of even date is to be read along with this letter.